Languages of Singapore: Bilingual education policy

 Singapore has a bilingual education policy, where all students in government schools are taught English as their first language.
 Students in Primary and Secondary schools also learn a second language called their "Mother Tongue" by the Ministry of Education, where they are either taught Mandarin, Malay, or Tamil.
 English is the main language of instruction for most subjects, while Mother Tongue is used in Mother Tongue lessons and moral education classes.
 This is because Singapore's "bilingualism" policy of teaching and learning English and Mother Tongue in primary and secondary schools is viewed as a "cultural ballast" to safeguard Asian cultural identities and values against Western influence.

 While "Mother Tongue" generally refers to the first language (L1) elsewhere, it is used to denote the "ethnic language" or the second language (L2) in Singapore.
 Prior to 1 January 2011, the Ministry of Education (MOE) in Singapore defined "Mother Tongue" not as the home language or the first language acquired by the student but by their father's ethnicity.
 For example, a child born to a Tamil-speaking Indian father and Hokkien-speaking Chinese mother would automatically be assigned to take Tamil as the Mother Tongue language.

 Since 1 January 2011, Mother Tongue is defined solely by a person's official registered race.
 If a person is of more than one ethnicity and their race is registered in the hyphenated format, the race chosen will be the one that precedes the hyphen in their registered race.

 The Lee Kuan Yew Fund for Bilingualism was set up on 28 November 2011.
-The Fund aims to promote bilingualism amongst young children in Singapore, is set up to supplement existing English and Mother Tongue language programmes in teaching and language learning.
-It is managed by a Board chaired by the Singapore's Minister of Education, Mr Heng Swee Keat and advised by an International Advisory Panel of Experts.
+The fund aims to promote bilingualism amongst young children in Singapore, is set up to supplement existing English and Mother Tongue language programmes in teaching and language learning.
+It is managed by a board chaired by the Singapore's Minister of Education, Heng Swee Keat and advised by an international advisory panel of experts.